cchevalier/DS3_Course_Project/README.md

 # DS3_Course_Project
 Project repository for the Data Science Course "Getting and Cleaning Data" (DS3)

-## Assignment
+## run_analysis.R
-You should create one R script called run_analysis.R that does the following:
+As required by the assigment, this R script does the following:

 1. Merges the training and the test sets to create one data set.